 Step 3: Water Removal / Water Extraction

-As a homeowner or business owner, seeing standing water in your property can be a very unsettling sight.
-Removing that water is one of the first steps of our emergency service and one of the most important to the mitigation process.
+As a homeowner or business owner, seeing standing water within your property can be a very unsettling sight.
+Removing standing water is one of the first steps of our emergency water damage services and one of the most important to the water damage restoration process.

 Move-Out / Pack-Out

 If your home requires extensive restoration or cleaning, SERVPRO of Shakopee / Savage / Prior Lake can conduct an organized, efficient move-out to protect your belongings from further damage.

 - Move-Out Service

 Emergency Water Removal

 Our highly trained technicians will begin the water removal process almost immediately.
 Depending on the amount of water, we may use powerful submersible pumps in addition to industrial strength, wet/dry vacuums.
 Removing most of the water helps reduce drying time and helps prevent secondary water damage and mold and bacterial growth.